 What process is there for applying for a job at the end of my training contract?

-We advertise the positions available and trainees are invited to apply for up to two positions in the Middle East region plus any vacancies in UK offices.
+We advertise the positions available and trainees are invited to apply for up to two positions in the UK plus any vacancies abroad.
 All trainees are interviewed against a competency framework.

 Are there opportunities to do a seat in your global offices or with a client?

 Yes, there is the opportunity if you are training in the London office to undertake a seat in another Dentons office.
 At present we have trainee secondments to the Middle East, North America and Australia.
 The number of opportunities available will vary from year to year.
 We also offer several client secondments in each seat.
 Client secondments are invaluable for learning about how our clients operate and a great chance to experience at first hand a practical business context.

 We normally take on 24 trainees for London, five to six trainees for Milton Keynes & Watford and 12 for our Scotland offices.

 Do you offer vacation schemes or work experience in your global offices?

 Please visit the relevant careers web page for the office that you are interested in to find out more about opportunities in our global offices.

 Do you accept applications from candidates who are not eligible to work in the UK and who require sponsorship?

 Yes, we will accept applications from candidates requiring a work permit.